 The activities of these country mills, from 1790 to 1860, are not commented in contemporary books on the cotton industry or in government statistics, nor in modern history books or academic investigations.

-Mr. Isaac Hodgson, owner of a mill with water power at Caton, in the North of Lancashire, gave the 1818 Commission some information about the operation in his mill.
-He has 140 persons, including 60 children.
+Mr. Isaac Hodgson, owner of a mill with water power at Caton, in the North of Lancashire, gave the 1818 Lords Committees on the Preservation of the Health and Morals of Apprentices, some information about the operation in his mill.
+He has 137 persons, including 57 children.